Copyright Clearance Services

 To order ClassPaks to be printed/bound by VU Printing Services and sold to students through the Bookstore, instructors should:

 - Download and complete the ClassPak order form.
-(Note tabs at bottom for course information and bibliography/citations.
+(Note tabs at the bottom for course information and bibliography/citations.
 You can save the form for your records, and edit and reuse it for future classes.)

 - Submit the completed form as an email attachment to firstname.lastname@example.org.